rupshali-qc/hybrid-interconnect-weylsm/README.md

-# hybrid-interconnect-weylsm
-Implementation of WSM-poly hybrid interconnect in "Exploring Topological Semi-Metals for Interconnects"
+HSPICE implementation to observe wordline delay reduction using WSM-poly hybrid interconnect in DRAMs of different array sizes.